josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 ---

-## 🌱 New Roots Of Participation
+## 🌱 New Roots, Suppression And Injury

-The movement does not only persist through the people who first joined it.
+The movement does not persist only through the people who first joined it.

 New participants may enter through events that occur later.